Do you know how to apply your skincare products correctly?

-Turns out, things aren’t that easy.
-If we want a product to REALLY work (and why would we buy it, otherwise?), we also need to make sure it can penetrate the skin as it should.
+As I grew up, I realised things aren’t that easy.
+If you want a product to REALLY work (and why would you even buy it, otherwise?), you also need to make sure it can penetrate your skin as deeply as possible.

 1. Cleanse Your Skin

-And, we shouldn’t have bothered.
-All that makeup creates a barrier on the skin that prevents your skincare products from penetrating the skin properly (dirt will do the same, by the way).
+Makeup and other impurities creates a barrier on the skin that prevents your skincare products from penetrating it properly (dirt will do the same, by the way).

-So, always, always, always, cleanse skin before you put on any skincare products.
-There’s just no point using them otherwise.
+Always, always, always, cleanse your skin before you put on any skincare products.

 2. Apply Products To Moist Skin

-Makeup and dirt aren’t the only two things that create a barrier on the skin.
-Dead skin cells do too, when they accumulate too much.
-That’s why you need to get rid of them.
-The best way to do it?
+Makeup and dirt aren’t the only things that create a barrier on your skin.
+Dead skin cells do too – when they accumulate too much.

 - If you have oily skin, salicylic acid.